Tantawiiii/Tantawiiii/README.md

 **Hi there, I'm a **Software Engneering** for Mobile **application Development**.**

-which is a minority in Egypt.
 Now I am studying Computer Science at **"Ain Shams University "**.

 **I love programming, Software Development as general and I love working using JAVA.**

 I love sharing my knowledge and experience, contributing to open-source projects related to Java, and sharing PoCs & problems as code on this repository.

-I'm  Software Engineer, Android (Java | Kotlin) are mobile technology experts who create applications for mobile devices using the Android platform.
+I'm  a Software Engineer, Android (Java | Kotlin), and mobile technology expert who creates applications for mobile devices using the Android platform.
 Our usual work duties are designing new features, collaborating with cross-functional teams, testing code, fixing bugs, and improving application efficiency.
 Android app development expertise, creativity, problem-solving skills, an interest in technology, and user experience understanding.
 Strong information technology professional who graduated in 2021.

 Passionate about continuous learning and staying up-to-date with the latest technologies and trends in the Android development community.

 I have a keen eye for detail and am committed to delivering high-quality work to my clients.
-I believe in collaborating closely with my clients to ensure their vision is brought to life in the final product.
+I collaborate closely with my clients to ensure their vision is brought to life in the final product.

 ### Talking about Personal Stuff:

-- 👨🏽‍💻 I’m Software Engineer, Android (Java | Kotlin);
+- 👨🏽‍💻 I’m a Software Engineer, Android (Java | Kotlin);
 - 🤔 My interests are in Mobile Development and Android Dev programming;
 - 💼 I’m pursuing a Bachelor's degree in Computer Science;
 - 💬 Ask me about anything, I am happy to help;